Skip to main content

 Ready to start practicing?

 Reading helps.
 Practicing in a structured group with feedback is what makes the skills land.
-FRTC offers standalone skills classes and the full comprehensive DBT program.
+FRTC's skills classes run as part of comprehensive DBT — ours, or alongside an outside DBT therapist.

 Explore skills classes Book a consultation